 In a piece for Belgian newspaper De Standaard Boudry tried to explain why he thinks that contemporary theology is not a scientific activity.
 One of his final sentences reveals a great deal about his ideas on theology and literary criticism:

-The equivalent of a theologian in literary criticism is someone who asks himself where exactly 221B Baker Street is located, or someone who searches a map for Middle-Earth.
+The equivalent of a theologian in literary criticism is someone who asks himself where exactly 221B Baker Street is located, or someone who examines a map in search for Middle-Earth.

 Okay, let’s see if this statement is true for theologians who received their education at universities like Harvard and Yale by briefly interpreting a story from the Bible.
 Why not take the well-known story of Cain and Abel in the book of Genesis (Chapter 4)?
 If you read the work of Harvard theologians, then you will notice that none of them ever claims this story is anything else but a myth.
 However, being a myth, it nevertheless expresses the universal experience that “human beings can be so jealous that they are capable of killing the human being they are jealous of”.